Adburgham History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Adburgham research.
 Another 108 words (8 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Adburgham History in all our PDF Extended History products and printed products wherever possible.

 Adburgham Spelling Variations

-hundred years did much to standardize spelling.
+The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Adburgham has been spelled Abraham, Abram, Abrams, Abrahams and others.

 Early Notables of the Adburgham family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Adburgham Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Adburgham family moved to Ireland, but this topic is not covered in this excerpt.